Third Party Travel Supplier Financial Default

 Answer #2, for a very few travel insurance plans, the answer is “Yes, you are covered for Supplier Financial Default if you booked directly with the Travel Supplier.

-The wording in these few travel insurance plans state something like:
+These few travel insurance plans state something like this:

 A. A common definition of Supplier Financial Default is “a complete suspension of operations due to financial circumstances whether or not a bankruptcy petition is filed”.

 In other words, just the act of filing for bankruptcy or becoming bankrupt doesn’t necessarily qualify as a valid Financial Default claim.
-The 3rd Party (not who you booked directly with) travel supplier has to completely cease operations.
+The Travel Supplier has to completely cease operations.

 I hope this makes sense.
 If you want the right travel insurance advice, call us at 1-888-407-3854 and we'll help you figure it all out.